Assistant Director of Events

 - Ability to multitask and be flexible with competing priorities and support numerous initiatives and professional staff members.

 - This position may require the ability to lift materials and supplies for events, such as floral arrangements, chairs, podium, etc., up to 50 pounds.

-The regular hours for this position are 8:00 am to 5:00 pm, Monday - Friday.
+HOURS: The regular hours for this position are 8:00 am to 5:00 pm, Monday - Friday.
 Holiday, weekend and evening work hours will be required.
 Travel may be required.
 Regular hours may vary due to needs of the College or division.
-This is a 12-month position.

-This is an exempt, regular, full-time, benefits-eligible position.
+CLASSIFICATION AND STATUS: This is an exempt, 12-month, regular, full-time, benefits-eligible position.

 ADA/OSHA: This job description defines the essential or fundamental job duties of this position.
 It is assumed that employees hired for this position can perform the essential functions of this job without imposing risk of substantial harm to the health or safety of themselves or others.
 It may also include marginal functions, generally defined within Title 1 of the Americans with Disabilities Act (ADA) and the Occupational Safety and Health Administration (OSHA).